-This way we could write configuration files for our document, parse them on-the-fly when firing up Lua-TEX, and configure the style and content according to the specifications.
+In this way, we could write configuration files for our document, parse them on-the-fly when firing up Lua- T_EX , and configure the style and content according to the specifications.

-11 Summary and Outlook
+11 Summary and outlook

 Parsing even complex data formats like JSON is relatively easy using LPEG.
-A possible next step would be to parsing the LuaTEX input file in the process_input_buffer callback and replace templates in the file with values from JSON.
+A possible next step would be to parse the LuaT_EX input file in the process_input_buffer callback and replace templates in the file with values from JSON.